Blogs

 8. Look to the Future!

 As a final recommendation, be sure your system isn’t built only for one purpose.
-Eventually, COVID will run its course and your system should serve other purposes.
-Our XPressEntry system, for example, allows schools to quickly take attendance, run fire-drills, and even monitor health conditions, so you know that your kiddos are safe in case of an emergency on campus.
+When tight COVID restrictions loosen up, your system should be useful for other purposes.
+Our XPressEntry system, for example, allows schools to quickly take attendance, run fire drills, and even monitor health conditions, so you know that your kiddos are safe in case of an emergency on campus.
 These features are already built-in to XPressEntry at no additional cost!

-If you have a need to safely reopen your student’s school and don’t have a fast way to check your kids in, need a plan for COVID re-opening or want a method of contact tracing, contact us at 858-627-9700 or [email protected] for help!
+If you need to safely reopen your student’s school and don’t have a fast way to check your kids in or want a method of contact tracing, contact us at 858-627-9700 or [email protected] for help!

 CONTACT US